 - 1. From the main window's toolbar, click on the button with "P" and a blue arrow pointing to the right.
-You can also go to Processing → Standard Processing. - 2.
+Alternatively, go to Processing → Standard Processing. - 2.
 EdiRe will open a dialog box to let you select the raw data file.
 Browse to find a raw data file in TOB1 format that you wish to process. - 3.
-When you close this window, EdiRe will open another window for "Start Time Verification" (see Figure 32).
+After closing the window, EdiRe will open another window for "Start Time Verification" (see Figure 32).
 This window lets you change the timestamp of the first data to be processed from the selected data file.
 The EdiRe will find a raw data with the exact time stamp provided in this window to start the processing.
 If you do not make the change on the start time, EdiRe will process your raw data starting the first record in the file.